 Check out their website to see all available bike sizes!

-Some models of bikes can also be more adapted, offered by several brands, fat bike can correspond to the needs of many of you.
-Fat tire bikes are initially intended for rough terrain and difficult conditions such as snow, but can be practical for heavy riders as their knobby tires offer great stability.
+Some models of bikes can also be more adapted, offered by several brands, fat bikes can correspond to the needs of many of you.
+Fat tire bikes are initially intended for rough terrain and difficult conditions such as snow but can be practical for heavy riders as their knobby tires offer great stability.

 Tips for Heavy Riders